Updated: May 12

 Decide how you will step up to the plate.

-Our readiness to navigate successfully is determined well before we see the ball.
+Your readiness to navigate successfully is determined well before you see the ball.
 Batters decide how they will step up to the plate while they are still in the dugout or on deck.
 Some batters prefer curveballs.
 They look for the bend in its trajectory, seeing an opportunity to hit the ball out of the park.
 Leaders with that mindset are typically more open to creating opportunity from the unexpected.
 They actively uncover new paths forward not only to manage the situation, but also to capitalize on (or shape) an opportunity that hadn’t previously occurred to the team.

 Narrow your focus.

-Much of the time, we’re focused on the longer-term vision.
+Much of the time, you’re focused on the longer-term vision.
 When encountering a curveball, however, it’s helpful to narrow your focus on a critical, near-term goal and the handful of immediate actions needed in the short term.
 Use that focus to help you to identify the decisions you’ll need to take later – after the shock of the unexpected has receded.
 Doing so allows you to avoid being derailed by the unexpected event.
 You can adapt and get back on track to achieve your vision.

 Keep your eye on the ball.